 Giles, who named name the shop after her mother May, attended school for floral design and specializes in custom arrangements and wreaths.

-"I love working with customers on arrangements or wreaths that fit their color schemes or
+"I love working with customers on arrangements or wreaths that fit their color schemes or area," she said.

 Holidays are Giles' favorite time of the year; she's hosting an open house from 10 a.m. to 5 p.m.
 Saturday and Sunday, Nov.
 10 and 11, where she'll serve refreshments and holiday goodies and looks forward to meeting many new people.